httpie/cli/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Bug can be reproduced
 - [ ] I've searched the issues and found nothing
-- [ ] Bug is in the latest version of HTTPie
+- [ ] I'm using the the latest version of HTTPie

 ___